nberlette/html5-starter/README.md

 # HTML5 Starter

-Basic HTML5 boilerplate to use as a quick starter 🎈
+HTML5 boilerplate template with a live development server included to see your progress while you code.

 ## **Getting Started**